irlbeckt/Newsletter-Signup/README.md

 - In the command line type "git commit -m "TBD""
 - In the command line type "git push heroku master"

-To commit and pshh updates from local repository to GitHub remote repository
+To commit and push updates from local repository to GitHub remote repository
 - In the command line type "git add ."
 - In the command line type "git status"
 - In the command line type "git commit -m "TBD""